Dancing with the Stars. Taniec z gwiazdami: Highest-scoring celebrities

 The scores presented below represent the best overall accumulative average scores the celebrity gained each season.
-Seasons in which the scores were out of 30 have been rounded to be out of 40.
+Seasons where the scores were out of 30 have been rounded out of 40.

 Lowest-scoring celebrities

 The scores presented below represent the worst overall accumulative average scores the celebrity gained each season.
-Seasons in which the scores were out of 30 have been rounded to be out of 40.
+Seasons where the scores were out of 30 have been rounded out of 40.